SpaceX to reattempt launch of first U.S. national security space mission

 The company canceled a launch on Saturday due to strong winds.

-A successful launch would be a significant victory for Musk’s privately held rocket company, which has spent years trying to break into the lucrative market for military space launches dominated by Lockheed and Boeing Co (BA.N).
+A successful launch would be a significant victory for Musk’s privately held rocket company, which has spent years trying to break into the lucrative market for military space launches dominated by Lockheed and Boeing Co.

 SpaceX sued the U.S. Air Force in 2014 over the military’s award of a multibillion-dollar, non-compete contract for 36 rocket launches to United Launch Alliance, a partnership of Boeing and Lockheed.
 It dropped the lawsuit in 2015 after the Air Force agreed to open up competition.